MicrosoftDocs/entra-docs/docs/identity/saas-apps/sap-successfactors-inbound-provisioning-tutorial.md

 1. This operation starts the initial sync, which can take a variable number of hours depending on how many users are in the SuccessFactors tenant.
 You can check the progress bar to the track the progress of the sync cycle.

-1. At any time, check the **Provisioning** tab in the Azure portal to see what actions the provisioning service has performed.
+1. At any time, check the **Provisioning** tab in the Entra admin center to see what actions the provisioning service has performed.
 The provisioning logs lists all individual sync events performed by the provisioning service, such as which users are being read out of SuccessFactors and then subsequently added or updated to Active Directory.

 1. Once the initial sync is completed, it writes an audit summary report in the **Provisioning** tab, as shown below.